-Welcome to the 1st episode of my new monthly YouTube show where I discuss what is happening in investment markets and what to look out for.
-Today I talk about how equity and bond markets have broken down.
+Welcome to the latest episode of my monthly YouTube show where I discuss what is happening in investment markets and what to look out for.
+Today I talk about how equity and bond markets are breaking down.

 Each show lasts between 5-10 minutes and is aimed at DIY investors (including novices) seeking contemporary analysis to help them understand how investment markets work.

 Subscribe to my YouTube channel to receive my weekly analysis of investment markets or alternatively, you can listen via my weekly Midweek Markets podcast below.